AymanAlqoqa/shoof-pet/README.md

 ## **User Story**

-- As a user I can view the landing page.
+- As a pet owner/finder I can view the landing page.
-- As a user I can create new account.
+- As a pet owner/finder I can create new account.
-- As a user I can login to my account.
+- As a pet owner/finder I can login to my account.
-- As a user I can fill out my lost pet form.
+- As a pet owner I can fill out my lost pet form.
-- As a user I can fill out found pet form.
+- As a finder I can fill out found pet form.
-- As a user I can comment on any pet missing entry.
+- As a finder I can comment on any pet missing entry.
-- As a user I can view a list of lost pets and a list of found unknown pets.
+- As a pet owner/finder I can view a list of lost pets and a list of found unknown pets.
-- As a user I can view any 'lost pet' page and click 'I Found It' button.
+- As a finder I can view any 'lost pet' page and click 'I Found It' button.
-- As a user I can view any 'found unknown pet' page and click 'It is my lost pet' button.
+- As a pet owner I can view any 'found unknown pet' page and click 'It is my lost pet' button.
-- As a user I can view my 'lost pet' page and update pet's description.
+- As a pet owner I can view my 'lost pet' page and update pet's description.
-- As a user I can view my 'lost pet' page click 'Found' button.
+- As a pet owner I can view my 'lost pet' page click 'Found' button.
-- As a user I can view my 'lost pet' page click 'release reward' button.
+- As a pet owner I can view my 'lost pet' page click 'release reward' button.
-- As a user I can view my 'found unknown pet' page and update pets description.
+- As a finder I can view my 'found unknown pet' page and update pets description.
-- As a user I can view about us page.
+- As a pet owner/finder I can view about us page.
-- As a user I can logout.
+- As a pet owner/finder I can logout.

 ---